Author of historical fiction and mystery romance novels set in Ireland and the UK

 Read An Excerpt from Chapter One…

-“This is the room,” she said, opening the door.
+“This is the room,” Rachel said, opening the door.
 “Delightful décor.
 Circa 1940, I’d say.”
-She fought to control a smile when she saw his lips part in horror as his gaze travelled across the faded floral wallpaper.
+She fought to control a smile when she saw Matthew’s lips part in horror as his gaze travelled across the faded floral wallpaper.

 “Delightful is one word for it,” he said in an attempt to be diplomatic.